 It is a very social game, though there are competitions and tournaments worldwide.
 It has been around for about fifty years and is all the rage, especially with many tennis players, since the court is half of the size of a tennis court AND you serve the ball using an underhand style motion, making it a bit easier on the body!
 The net is slightly lower than a regulation tennis net.

-At the front of the court, closest to the net is a section called the “No Volley Zone”, better known at “The Kitchen”.
+At the front of the court, closest to the net is a section called the “No Volley Zone”, better known as “The Kitchen”.
 One can step into the kitchen to hit a ball that bounces, but one can never stand in the kitchen or touch the surrounding lines while hitting a ball in the air.
 You will lose the point, or the service goes to the opponent’s side (side out).

 The game of singles can give a player a very good workout, which after not playing for many, many months did exactly that for me!
-My friend and I hit some practice serves, worked on dink shots close to the net and rallied as well.
-It was fun to use a bunch of balls during our practice session, so that we didn’t have to chase each ball one at a time.
+My friend and I hit some practice serves, worked on dink shots close to the net, and rallied as well.
+It was fun to use a bunch of balls during our practice session so that we didn’t have to chase each ball one at a time.
 My favorite balls to play pickleball with are Franklin outdoor balls.

 Have you played pickleball yet?
-What are you waiting for?